 Pond management is a science and an art.
-There are several aspects of pond management that can include but are not limited to: fish habitat, water quality, food chain, fertilizing, liming, weed control, aerators, fish stocking, and electrofishing.
+There are several aspects of pond management that can include, but are not limited to, the following: fish habitat, water quality, food chain, fertilizing, liming, weed control, aerators, fish stocking, and electrofishing.

 Coupled with liming, fertilization can increase fish production in your pond by 3 to 4 times.
 Components in pond fertilizer stimulate the food chain from the bottom up.
 They do this by nourishing microscopic algae called phytoplankton.
 In ponds, phytoplankton represents the very base of the food chain.
-Therefore, in terms of fish production, a healthy plankton "bloom" translates into more, bigger, healthier fish.
+Therefore, in terms of fish production, a healthy plankton "bloom" translates into an increase of, bigger, healthier fish.

 Electrofishing for Pond Management

 Electrofishing is fishing that employs a direct electric current to attract, and usually temporarily immobilize, fish for easy capture.
 This is a great tool to use in pond management and can provide a complete evaluation of the fish community.
 Furthermore, it can measure water quality, aquatic vegetation, fertility level, as well as other important physical characteristics of the lake or pond (mechanical spillway, emergency spillway, watershed analysis, etc...).